 Transforming Legal Services: Isabel Parker on AI, Innovation, and the Future of Law Firms

-Saxton Bampfylde Consultant, Kate Ludlow, and Senior Advisor, Philip Rodney, talk to Isabel who shares her journey, her vision for the future of legal services, and the pivotal role that technology, particularly AI, will play in redefining how law firms operate.
+Saxton Bampfylde Consultant, Kate Ludlow, and Senior Advisor, Philip Rodney, talk to Isabel about her journey, her vision for the future of legal services, and the pivotal role technology, particularly AI, will play in redefining how law firms operate.

 Isabel, tell us about what got you interested in the digital transformation of law firms.